-LNAP Policy Project Consistency occurring in the middle reaches of the San Jacinto River supporting core (included as Technical Appendix C1 to the Project's EIR), the Project site and off-site populations of thread-leaved brodiaea. improvement areas do not contain any vernal pools, and there are no core populations of thread-leaved brodiaea.
+QDS#Srdf # Summifw#Frqvlwhqf # populations of thread-leaved brodiaea. improvement areas do not contain any vernal pools, and there are no core populations of thread-leaved brodiaea.
 LNAP 14.3: Conserve wetland habitats along the San Jacinto River Consistent.
-Based on the results of the Project-specific Biological Resources Report including existing vernal playas, vernal pools and associated watersheds. (included as Technical Appendix C1 to the Project's EIR), the Project site and off-site Maintain watershed processes that contribute to and enhance water quality improvement areas do not contain any vernal pools.
+Based on the results of the Project-specific Biological Resources Report including existing vernal playas, vernal pools and associated watersheds. (included as Technical Appendix C to the Project's EIR), the Project site and off-site Maintain watershed processes that contribute to and enhance water quality improvement areas do not contain any vernal pools.
 In addition, the Project would result and the hydrologic regime. in the permanent conservation of approximately 81.6 acres of the Project site along and within the San Jacinto River floodplain.
 With implementation of the Project's propose drainage plan, the Project would not adversely affect local watershed processes.
 LNAP 14.4: Conserve Willow-Domino-Travers soils that support sensitive Consistent.
-Based on the results of the Project-specific Biological Resources Report plants such as spreading navarretia, San Jacinto Valley crownscale, (included as Technical Appendix C1 to the Project's EIR), Davidson's saltbrush and Coulter's goldfields, Parish's brittlescale, and Davidson's saltbrush.
-Parish's brittlescale were confirmed absent from the Project site and off-site improvement areas.
-Although spreading navarretia, San Jacinto crownscale, and Coulter's goldfields were determined to be present on site, no impacts to these species is expected as the Project has been specifically designed to avoid and conserve these areas through project avoidance and/or conservation of where these special-status plants have potential to occur.
-These areas are also expected to be dedicated to the RCA for long-term management.
+Based on the results of the Project-specific Biological Resources Report plants such as spreading navarretia, San Jacinto Valley crownscale, (included as Technical Appendix C to the Project's EIR), the Project's following species Coulter's goldfields, Parish's brittlescale, and Davidson's saltbrush. were identified within the Project's open space areas: Coulter's goldfields; San Jacinto Valley crownscale; smooth tarplant; and spreading navarretia.
+No special status plants or associated suitable habitat were identified within the Project Footprint or the Offsite areas, and as such the Project would not result in any impacts to sensitive plant species.
 LNAP 14.5: Maintain and enhance linkage value of the San Jacinto River Consistent.
-The Project proposes to conserve 81.6 acres within proposed Planning Areas for wildlife movement and live-in habitat.
+The Project proposes to conserve 71.9 acres within proposed Planning Areas for wildlife movement and live-in habitat.
 10 and 11 for conservation of a portion of the San Jacinto River floodplain.
 As indicated in EIR Subsection 4.4, Biological Resources, Project impacts to wildlife movement corridors and habitat would be less than significant with mitigation.
 LNAP 14.6: Conserve grasslands adjacent to coastal sage scrub habitats as Consistent.
-The Project has been designed to avoid 16.17 acres of the 26.54 acres of sage foraging habitat for raptors. scrub habitat that occurs on site or within the off-site improvement areas.
+The Project has been designed to avoid 1.18 acres of southern riparian scrub foraging habitat for raptors. habitat within the Project's proposed open space areas.
+Although the Project would impact 0.31-acre of southern riparian scrub within the off-site improvements areas, mitigation measures are presented in EIR Subsection 4.4, Biological Resources, to reduce these impacts to less-than-significant levels.
+In addition, the analysis presented in EIR Subsection 4.4 demonstrates that the Project's impacts to raptors that may forage on the Project site would be less than significant.
 LNAP 14.7: Protect sensitive biological resources in Lakeview/Nuevo Consistent.
 As demonstrated herein, the Project would be consistent with or otherwise Area Plan through adherence to policies found in the Multiple Species would not conflict with the Multiple Species Habitat Conservation Plans, Habitat Conservation Plans, Environmentally Sensitive Lands, Wetlands, Environmentally Sensitive Lands, Wetlands, and Floodplain and Riparian Area and Floodplain and Riparian Area Management sections of the General Management sections of the General Plan Multipurpose Open Space Element.
 Plan Multipurpose Open Space Element.
-LNAP 15.1: Protect life and property from the hazards of flood events Consistent.
+LNAP 15.1: Protect life and property from the hazards of flood events Consistent .
 As demonstrated herein, the Project would be consistent with or otherwise through adherence to the Flood and Inundation section of the General Plan would not conflict with the Flood and Inundation section of the General Plan Safety Safety Element.
 Element.
-LNAP 15.2: Adhere to the flood proofing, flood protection requirements, Consistent.
-All future implementing developments (i.e., tentative tract maps, plot plans,